RunestoneInteractive/thinkcspy/_sources/Functions/Variablesandparametersarelocal.rst

 The appropriate way to write this function would be to pass power as a parameter.
 For practice, you should rewrite the badsquare example to have a second parameter called power.

 There is another variation on this theme of local versus global variables.
 Assignment statements in the local function cannot change variables defined outside the function.
 Consider the following codelens example:

 .. codelens::  cl_powerof_bad
+    :python: py3

     def powerof(x, p):
         power = p   # Another dumb mistake